-For schools to be successful, in addition to having quality and experienced teachers, they need an up-to-date IT and ERP infrastructure to manage and support the success of their staff and students.
+In addition to having quality and experienced teachers, schools need an up-to-date IT and ERP infrastructure to manage and support the success of their staff and students to be successful.

-For a Maryland school system, upgrading its Lawson/Oracle ERP system for the first time in nearly three years was critical for continuing to manage and support its growing number of facilities, students, and staff.
-Surety Systems was called on to help prepare the organization’s infrastructure for this critical Lawson application and Oracle 11g databases upgrade.
+For a Maryland school system, upgrading its Lawson and Oracle ERP system for the first time in nearly three years was critical for continuing to manage and support its growing number of facilities, students, and staff.
+Surety Systems was called on to help prepare the organization’s infrastructure for this critical Lawson application and Oracle database upgrade.

-The Surety consultant, who had 16 years of experience in Lawson System Administration, quickly audited and assessed the organization’s current platform capabilities and functionality, including all non-Lawson applications that needed to be integrated into the Oracle databases.
+Surety provided a consultant with 16 years of experience in Lawson System Administration to audit and assess the school system’s current capabilities and functionality, including all non-Lawson applications that needed to be integrated into the Oracle databases.
 The consultant’s experience included extensive work with Lawson security applications and Oracle 11g databases.

-When I first looked at the school’s systems, their HP hardware needed to be significantly tuned and current parameters needed to be created before any of the upgrades could begin.
-We also needed to design, develop, and deploy an Oracle listener to allow diverse system protocols within the infrastructure to speak to the Oracle databases.
+When first looking at the school’s systems, it was determined that their HP hardware needed significant tuning and current parameters needed to be created before any upgrades could begin.
+It was also necessary to design, develop, and deploy an Oracle listener to allow diverse system protocols within the infrastructure to speak to the Oracle databases.

-As part of the project, the Surety consultant configured and installed the latest Oracle Enterprise Manager, and created more than 15 large Lawson data files to integrate with the organization’s Oracle databases.
-Additional tasks included applying patches, tuning, Database Administration (DBA) tasks, such as managing databases and instances, creating standby/replica database options, and capacity planning.
+As part of the project, the Surety consultant configured and installed the latest Oracle Enterprise Manager and created more than 15 large Lawson data files to integrate with the organization’s Oracle databases.
+Additional tasks included applying patches, database tuning, replicating database options, and capacity planning.

-The consultant also uncovered several security issues within the system configuration being used.
+The consultant also uncovered several security issues within the system.
 For example, the organization’s Oracle application files were housed on the same server and disks as their business-critical data files.
-Should that server or disks crash, it could paralyze the entire county’s school system indefinitely.
+Should that server or disks crash, it could paralyze the entire county’s school system.

 The work that the Surety consultant performed will position the school system well for future growth.
 The project was completed in record time, well ahead of the original project plan.